LmanTW/themify.nvim/README.md

 ```

 ## 🛠 Configuration
-The configuration for Themify is really easy and stright forward, just call the `setup` function or use the `config` option in your package manager, and add the colorschemes you want to install / manage:
+The configuration for Themify is really easy and stright forward, just call the `setup` function or use the `config` option in your package manager and add the colorschemes you want to install / manage:

 ```lua
 require("themery").setup({